challahan/Kent-State-Prototyping/README.md

 This template, built on Zurb Foundation, makes prototyping for Kent State websites easier than ever before.
 Yay!

+## What's Included

+* index.html:  This is the "kitchen sink", which shows examples of the available styles.
+* landing-page-template.html:  This is a template for a basic top-level landing page.
+* Coming Soon: Page w/ Left Column, Departmental Pages

 ## Requirements

 You'll need to have the following items installed before continuing.